GoobyFRS/bluebotpc-web/pages/wordpress.md

 ## Standard Hosting

-Our **Standard** plans offer industry-leading price to performance that fits the bill for most our customers.
+**Standard** plans offer industry-leading price to performance that fit the bill for most our customers.
 Designed for anyone who wants a website.
-We can help you get online at an affordable monthly price!
+We can help you get online at an affordable price!

 Includes 5GB of BlueBotCDN bandwidth. **Trial a Standard Plan for 7-days Free.** [Click Here to get started!](https://www.mattfaulkner.net/bluebotpc/)

 | **Plan Name** | **Monthly Price** | **Storage** | **Bandwidth** | **Monthly Visitors** |
 | Starter       | $20 | 20GB | Unlimited | 60,000  |